ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/schedule-data-abstraction.md

       type in the function's declaration
     - **Actual Parameters**: the arguments to a function that are passed into it at the function invocation point
-    - **Debugging**: the systematic process of finding out what a program does not work and then fixing it
+    - **Debugging**: the systematic process of finding out why a program does not work and then fixing it
     - **Higher-Order Function**: general-purpose functions for problem solving that accept functions as input